ABBY MILLER

 Originally from Memphis, Tennessee, Patrick has a deep understanding of the power of community and collaboration.
 His work with the City of Memphis Mayor’s Office, managing a substantial grant from Bloomberg Philanthropies, highlights his ability to foster neighborhood economic development and reduce violence through public-private partnerships.

 Patrick also is a founding board member of Believe Memphis Academy, Memphis Music Initiative, and Just City Memphis.
-Currently, he’s also a dedicated member of the board of directors for Legal Prep Charter Academy, The Black Ensemble Theater, and of course, City Thread.
+Currently, he’s also a dedicated member of the board of directors for Legal Prep Charter Academy, The Black Ensemble Theater, and, of course, City Thread.